arangodb/arangojs/README.md

 ## Cursor API

 *Cursor* instances provide an abstraction over the HTTP API's limitations.
 Unless a method explicitly exhausts the cursor, the driver will only fetch as many batches from the server as necessary.
-Unlike the server-side cursors, *Cursor* instances can also be rewinded.
+Unlike the server-side cursors, *Cursor* instances can also be rewound.

 ```js
 var db = require('arangojs')();